Marcos Roseti

-Marcos Nahuel Roseti (born 3 August 1997) is an Argentine professional footballer who plays as a forward for Barracas Central.
+Marcos Nahuel Roseti (born 3 August 1997) is an Argentine professional footballer who plays as a forward for Quilmes, on loan from Midland.

 Career

 Roseti's career began with Barracas Central.
 He made his professional bow for the Primera B Metropolitana team on 14 November 2015 against Deportivo Riestra, coming off the bench after fifty minutes of an eventual 5–4 victory.
 Three further appearances followed in the 2016 season, though he didn't appear in the subsequent 2016–17.
 On 30 June 2017, Roseti joined Primera B Nacional's Sarmiento on loan.
 He remained for twelve months but didn't feature for their first-team.
 His next appearance for Barracas Central arrived in May 2019 versus All Boys.